ToledoEM/Bash-blind-rename/README.md

 ~~1.
 Manage script with special characters in file name.~~
 ~~2.
 Create file with new names to be used as input for manual counting.~~
 ~~3.
 Update DMG image~~
+~~4.
+Check for number of files to rename~~
+5. Streamline the script with a function for rename